ChimeraTK/meta-chimeratk/README.md

   branch: master
   revision: 504ceac53460c9263ac3381c9130e3a0f66f693a

-  More specifially, it just needs meta-oe for libxml++ and meta-qt5 only of you intend to build QtHardMon.
+  More specifially, it just needs meta-oe for libxml++, meta-python for pybind11 and meta-qt5 only of you intend to build QtHardMon.

   IF you intend to use the meta-tango layer, you MUST also include meta-tango-compat from inside this folder as well. meta-tango only supports LTS versions and meta-tango-compat